lambdafunc/kubernetes-learning-path/README.md

 ## Kubernetes Architecture

-Refer to the following documents to learn about every kubernetes component in detail.
+Refer to the following documents to learn about every Kubernetes component in detail.

 - [Kubernetes Architecture Explained](https://devopscube.com/kubernetes-architecture-explained/)<sup>Blog</sup>

-The following image shows the high-level kubernetes architecture and how external services connect to the cluster.
+The following image shows the high-level Kubernetes architecture and how external services connect to the cluster.

 <img src="https://github.com/user-attachments/assets/2d363967-d0a9-47df-92d3-1959a400abd6" alt="01-k8s-prerequites-1" width="700" />